FgBierwart/KOSTA-Toolbox/README.md

     * The user gives sybmolic basis function so that the gradient can be computed (slower).
 In this case, set ***approx.basis*** to 0;
     * The user gives as an input handle functions.
 This situation avoid the use of symbolic and might be faster.
 In this case, set ***approx.basis*** to 1;

 - The projection used to approximate the Koopman operator is given with the parameter ***truncation***.
 The parameter is set as 1 for section projection and 0 for $L^2$ projection.
 The following flowchart shows 4 different ways to construct a Lyapunov candidate, depending on the chosen basis functions and projection operator.
 The dashed arrows depict the polynomial approximation.

+&nbsp;

 <img src="https://github.com/FgBierwart/KOSTA-Toolbox/blob/main/Flowchart.png">